 Itching and flaking may appear during the first seven days Post Lip procedure.
 However, experience has shown that by following these after-care instructions, these symptoms may quickly disappear.

 LIP Post Care: is very important to the appearance and longevity of your new Lips.
 Do not let any lotion, soaps, or makeup touch your Lip area during the first 7 days after your procedure.
 AVOID lip gloss or other products for 8 days of healing time.
 Immediately after the procedure and during the first 24 hours ICE packs are a MUST as often as possible.
 You may prefer to use a bag of frozen peas.
 You want to reduce swelling as quick as possible for best results.
 For discomfort take Tylenol or Ibuprofen and also may want to sleep a little elevated first 24 hour.

 After 5-7 days, make sure your hands are completely clean.
-AM Clean with small drop baby shampoo on damp cloth, rinse off with Damp cloth by pressing, don’t rub and apply Antibiotic ointment when needed, may layer with Aquaphor or Vaseline.
+AM Clean with warm cloth by pressing, don’t rub, dry then apply antibiotic ointment, may layer with Aquaphor or Vaseline.
 Apply ointments throughout the day and evening.
 Post-care sterile dressings (Liquid bandage cream) if chosen necessary.

 When cleansing your face avoid treated lips area with cleansers.
 During the shower, keep your face away from the shower head or take a bath.
 Never rub the treated area as it will disturb the skin from natural healing.
 Please continue post care 7 days.